jneander/data-structures-and-algorithms-in-typescript/src/glossary.md

 element, a referenceable position of a known element such as its index, or the element itself when a condition is used to identify it.

+# Time Complexity (or Running Time)

+The runtime of an algorithm is expressed as a math formula.
+Since the real-world runtime is affected by any number of circumstantial factors, the runtime is expressed without units.
+This more simply describes how much computation time is required to run an algorithm.
+This also makes it simpler to compare the runtimes of different algorithms for efficiency.
+This concept is referred to as **Time Complexity** and is represented in Big-O notation—e.g. O(n) or O(1).

+Below is a list of common complexity values in increasing order:

+1. O(1)
+2. O(log n)
+3. O(n)
+4. O(n log n)
+5. O(n²)
+6. O(n² log n)
+7. O(n³)
+8. O(2ⁿ)
+9. O(n!)

 ## Traversal

 Traversal is the process of iteratively accessing connected (or adjacent) elements in a data